TM2611/digital-garden/_pages/index.md

 My digital garden consists of two kinds of notes.
 #### 1. **Fleeting Notes** 🍂

-These are the initial seeds of thought.
+Prefixed with 'F - ' (or F), these are the initial seeds of thought.
 They capture the essence of a fleeting idea, an inspiration from a book I've read, a conversation I've had, or a concept I've encountered.
 Think of them as the raw, unpolished gems that are waiting to be refined - or simply a 'to explore' list.
 They're spontaneous and often succinct, serving as placeholders for deeper exploration later on.

 #### 2. **Permanent Notes** 🌳